 http://publichealth.lacounty.gov/acd/ncorona2019/covidisolation/

 COVID Symptoms and/or Serious illness: UCLA is home to the #1 hospital in California and the top 3 in the nation, as ranked by US News and World Report in 2021.
 If you experience COVID symptoms while at UCLA, contact your primary care physician for advice, or go to urgent care or a local Emergency Department if symptoms require urgent medical care, such as difficulty breathing.
 Depending on your personal situation, UCLA’s location enables easy access to excellent medical care throughout Southern California, should you require it.
-International visitors may want to contact their country’s embassy or consulate for additional assistance or guidance. Â
+International visitors may want to contact their country’s embassy or consulate for additional assistance or guidance.

-Notify UCLA:Â Notify your program manager that you are not cleared to attend your program and email the UCLA Exposure Management Team as soon as possible but in no event longer than one business day at exposuremanagementteam@ashe.ucla.edu for purposes of case investigation, contact tracing, and further notifications.
+Notify UCLA: Notify your program manager that you are not cleared to attend your program and email the UCLA Exposure Management Team as soon as possible but in no event longer than one business day at exposuremanagementteam@ashe.ucla.edu for purposes of case investigation, contact tracing, and further notifications.

 Isolation and Quarantine at UCLA Luskin Conference Center or UCLA Guest House

-You may also choose to relocate to the UCLA Guest House (providing your own transportation), at a rate of $199 per night.
+At LCC, room service is available between 7:30 am – 10:00 pm.
 Room service is not available at Guest House, nor could you partake in the lobby-provided breakfast.
 You would be required to source your own delivered meals.
-LCC will assist in Guest House reservations for the duration of your stay.Â

 Both options are offered at your own expense.